-The Technical Education and Skills Development Authority (TESDA) has announced that approximately 260,000 senior high school (SHS) graduates from the Technical-Vocational Livelihood (TVL) track will receive free National Certificates (NCs) this year.
-The initiative forms part of the agency's expanded scholarship program backed by a P19-billion budget for 2026.
+TESDA Secretary Kiko announced that approximately 260,000 senior high school (SHS) graduates from the Technical-Vocational Livelihood (TVL) track will receive free National Certificates (NCs) this year.
+The initiative is backed by a P19-billion budget for 2026 and forms part of the agency's expanded scholarship program.

 P19-Billion Budget to Train 650,000 Learners Nationwide

-Under the 2026 national budget, TESDA has set an ambitious target to train between 600,000 and 650,000 learners across the country.
+TESDA has set an ambitious target to train between 600,000 and 650,000 learners across the country under the 2026 national budget.
 The P19-billion scholarship allocation represents a significant increase in government investment in technical vocational education and training (TVET).

 • P19 billion allocated for TESDA scholarship programs in 2026